SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ===

-And the same commands that joined lead concentrations to census tracts apply to joining the predicted concentrations in too.
+And the same commands that joined lead concentrations to census tracts apply to joining the predicted concentrations too.